AFLplusplus/AFLplusplus/README.md

 We are happy to be part of [Google Summer of Code 2020](https://summerofcode.withgoogle.com/organizations/5100744400699392/)! :-)

 We have several ideas we would like to see in AFL++ to make it even better.
-However we already work on so many things that we do not have the time for all the big ideas.
+However, we already work on so many things that we do not have the time for all the big ideas.

 This can be your way to support and contribute to AFL++ - extend it to something cool

-We have an idea list in [docs/ideas.md](docs/ideas.md)
+We have an idealist in [docs/ideas.md](docs/ideas.md)

 For everyone who wants to contribute (and send pull requests) please read [CONTRIBUTING.md](CONTRIBUTING.md) before your submit.